Vikas-Barthwal-Data-Analyst-Intern/Analysing-Employee-Performance-for-Hr-Analytics-Using-Python-and-MySQL/README.md

 __Data cleaning:__
 Data Preprocessing Using Python Programming and connecting to Database :
 - Droping null values
-2.Droping duplicate values
+- Droping duplicate values
-3.Data type conversion
+- Data type conversion
-4.Data validations
+- Data validations
-5.Converting dataframe into SQL Table and solving queries using SQLITE connection
+- Converting dataframe into SQL Table and solving queries using SQLITE connection

 Using SQL Queries To Solve Problem Statements :
-1.Aggregating the data,
+- Aggregating the data,
-2.Grouping the data,
+- Grouping the data,
-3.Ordering the data,
+- Ordering the data,
-4.Using CTE to get results
+- Using CTE to get results
-5.Using Joins to get desired results from CTE tables 6.Sub queries etc
+- Using Joins to get desired results from CTE tables
+- Sub queries etc

 ***